/**

 * created the preset.
 You can also use the Elastic Transcoder system presets,

-* which you can get with ListPresets
+* which you can get with ListPresets.

-object for the preset that you want to use
+The value of the Id object for the preset that you want to use

 * for this job.
 The preset determines the audio, video, and thumbnail settings